 Immigration delays can cause numerous problems for applicants in Lombard.
 While some delays may be due to backlogs, other delays stem from problems that are easily solved.

-When a delay becomes unreasonable or exceeds a statutory deadline, though, you may have grounds to retain an experienced immigration attorney and file an action in federal court to compel the government to take action or make a decision.
+When a wait becomes unreasonable or exceeds a statutory deadline, though, you may have grounds to retain an experienced immigration delay attorney and file an action in federal court to compel the government to take action or make a decision.
 The Lombard immigration delay litigation process involves several stages and will differ depending on the type of application involved and the stage in the process where the delay occurs.

 Understanding Immigration Delays